Symbiota2/Symbiota2/docs/elasticsearch.md

 ### Getting the Built-in Kibana Dashboard Working
 There are three Kibana dashboards that Symbiota2 has integrated into the front end.

 1. The spatial-module dashboard - Search for and display occurrences on a map.
 2. The collection-statistics dashboard - Show statistics on a per collection basis.
 3. The image-search dashboard - An example dashboard to demonstrate filtering and visualizations.

 To integrate the dashboards with Symbiota2, do the following.

 1. Start the ELK stack.
 2. Start Kibana at http://localhost:5601 where 5601 is the Kibana port (you may have changed this in your `.env` file).
 Login to Kibana when prompted using the `elastic` user credentials.
 3. From the Kibana home page, navigate to the `Stack Management` menu.
 4. From the `Stack Management` menu select `Saved Objects`.
+5. Choose `Import`.
- 5. Choose to `Browse` to upload `Saved Objects`.
-Within the Symbiota2 project navigate to `kibana/dashboards.njson` and upload that file.
+6. Choose `Select a File to Import`.
+Within the Symbiota2 project navigate to `elasticsearch/config/kibana.ndjson` and upload that file.
+7. It should report that several objects were created.
+Click on the `Done` button.
- 6. Return to the Kibana home page and navigate to `Dashboards`.
+8. Return to the Kibana home page and navigate to `Dashboards`.
 You should see three dashboards: `spatial-module`, `collection-statistics`, and `simple-image-search`.
 Try each dashboard to ensure that the dashboards are working.
 Skip the next step if the dashboards are working.
- 7. If a dashboard is not working it will be because the indexes have not yet been created.
+9. If a dashboard is not working it will be because the indexes have not yet been created.
 These indexes are created by reading the data from the database.
 Logstash runs to create and populate the indexes.
-There are more instructions for Logstash below.
- 8. This step is necessary for now, until ELK supports links to dashboard names rather than internal identifiers.
+10. If the dashboards are working, then you are done!
+If for some reason, the dashboard is not visible in Symbiota2, it may be necessary to recreate the dashboard in Symbiota (this should be an unsual case).
+This step is necessary for now, until ELK supports links to dashboard names rather than internal identifiers.
 We have to set up a link in the Symbiota2 user interface to the corresponding dashboard.
-In the dashboard menu, for each dashboard in turn do the following. <ol><li>Goto the `Share` tab.</li><li>Choose to `share a link` to the dashboard.</li><li>Copy the link to the `.env` file and the appropriate environment variable.
-For instance the `$SYMBIOTA2_SPATIAL_MODULE_DASHBOARD` variable should be set to the copied text of the link (and enclosed within quotation marks).</li></ol>.
- 9. Start or restart Symbiota2 and the dashboards will now work in the user interface.
+In the dashboard menu, for each dashboard in turn do the following. <ol><li>Goto the `Share` tab.</li><li>Choose to `Embed Code` for the dashboard.</li><li>Choose `Saved Object`.<li>Choose to `Copy the IFrame code`.
+Copy the iframe code to the `.env` file and the appropriate environment variable.
+For instance the `$SYMBIOTA2_SPATIAL_MODULE_DASHBOARD` variable should be set to the copied text of the link (and enclosed within single quotation marks).</li><li>Start or restart Symbiota2 and the dashboards will now work in the user interface.</li></ol>.

 > Written with [StackEdit](https://stackedit.io/).